fenago/apache-solr/lab_guides/Lab_7.md

 -----------------------------------

-So far, we have seen Solr searching by the keyword .indexterm} used in search query.
+So far, we have seen Solr searching by the keyword used in search query.
 Result clustering is the advanced search component of Solr; it first identifies the similarities between documents, and using these similarities, it finds related documents.
 It is also not necessary for the identified similarities to be present in